Meigyoku-Thmn/repo-bookmarks/README.md

-# This is a personal repo where I bookmark repositories which I like
+# This is a personal repo where I bookmark repositories
 Because the built-in watchlist of Github sucks.

 ## Websites/Documentations